top of page

 OUR PLEDGE REGARDING MEDICAL INFORMATION

 We are committed to protecting the confidentiality of your medical information.
-We create a record of the care and treatment you receive from the Mental Health Association (MHA).
+We create a record of the care and treatment you receive from Mental Health America of South Central Kansas (MHA).
 Such information may include work on treatment plan goals, symptoms, changes in your life, and information from other community service providers who are involved in your care and with whom you have signed a release.
 It also includes billing for services.
 We need this record to provide you with care and to meet certain legal requirements.
 This notice applies to all of the records held by MHA personnel.
 Depending upon the circumstances, Kansas law may further limit the disclosures MHA may make.

 This notice will tell you about the ways in which we may use and disclose your medical information.
 We also describe your rights and certain obligations we have regarding the use and disclosure of your medical information.
 If you cannot read or comprehend this notice as written, let us know and we will read the notice to you.
 You may request a paper copy of this notice.